Barttje/riverpod_testing_example/README.md

-# Multiple category selection with Riverpod
+# Testing Riverpod

-We are explaining Riverpod by rewriting the category selection example: https://bartvwezel.nl/flutter/flutter-riverpod-example-category-selection/
+We are explaining how to test Flutter Applications with Riverpod by rewriting the category selection example: https://bartvwezel.nl/flutter/flutter-riverpod-testing-example/